 Now, authors can fill out a form, and be a featured author on this site.
-The post on this page will last for 30 days, and there will be a blog post that runs on the first day.
+The post on this page will last for a month, and there will be a blog post that runs on the first day.

 Write "Interview" in the subject line.

 You will be sent an email with a document to fill out as an "interview"